Incursions and Excursions

 Hands-on, practical learning for your class!

-Farmwall offers a number of incursions on various aspects of sustainability and agriculture, which can complement our school program or stand-alone in contributing to your curriculum!
+Farmwall offers a number of incursions on various aspects of sustainability and agriculture, engaging your students in the future of food.
 Whether your class is investigating biodiversity, technology or economics, we can deliver a two-hour incursion designed for their abilities and interests.
-These incursions can be tailored to any age group or number of students, and their cross-curricular nature means they can be delivered in a variety of classes, from humanities and social sciences to STEM subjects.
+These incursions can be tailored to any year F-10, and their cross-curricular nature means they can be delivered in a variety of classes, from humanities and social sciences to STEM subjects.

 Seed Bombs & Sustainability : Biodiversity incursion

 Biodiversity is vital for a healthy planet - for the future of food and life.
-This incursion helps students explore the importance of biodiversity through hands-on activities and discussion.
+This incursion helps students explore ecosystems and the importance of biodiversity through hands-on activities, visuals, and discussion.

 Microgreens in Space: AgriSTEM incursion